JayWok/jaywok.github.io/1.20/index.md

 Then open `build.gradle` in your IDE (IntelliJ for example) as a project(!).
 Make sure to set the Java to JDK 17!

 You probably want to change your modid.
-This should be a lowercase identifier containing only characters, digits and possibly an underscore.
-These are the places where you have to change the modid:
+This should be a lowercase identifier containing only characters, digits and possibly an underscore. **I will be using tutorialmod** These are the places where you have to change the modid:

 - `gradle.properties`
-- The main mod file.
-In the MDK that's called 'ExampleMod' but you can rename it to a better name.
-Also, probably rename the package

 ## gradle.properties